 With the calendar year 2017 serving as one filled with numerous milestones for the women’s game, it simultaneously served as the extension of a growing legacy.
 The ISBHF World Championships in Pardubice was defined by an event filled with historic firsts, consisting of dramatic excitement and a sense of attainment for all countries involved.
-While host country Czech Republic emerged with a gold medal, the third country to gain gold on home soil, their opponent features an ambitious group of American competitors reaching the championship game for the first time in program history.
+While host country Czech Republic emerged with a gold medal, the third country to gain gold on home soil, their opponent featured an ambitious group of American competitors reaching the championship game for the first time in program history.
 The road to the plateau of the finals also involved the US defeating Canada, another tournament first.
 Pardubice was part of an eventful series of achievements, definitely signifying a paradigm shift.
 Of note, Alicia Furletti-Blomberg from the Italian team, plus goaltender Rachel Jackson with Great Britain, became the first players from these respective countries to place players on the All-Tournament Team.
-In addition, the bronze medal game featured Canada and Slovakia renew rivalries.
+In addition, the bronze medal game featured Canada and Slovakia renewing rivalries.
 The result for the losing team would be finishing out of the medals for the first time ever.
-Perhaps no other country embodied the sense of history like the US, attaining its first-ever podium […]
+Perhaps no other country embodied this sense of history like the US, attaining its first-ever podium […]

 How To Join